MicrosoftDocs/iis-docs/iis/get-started/planning-your-iis-architecture/iis-7-and-iis-8-configuration-reference.md

 ## Attribute Schema

-Every attribute is defined in a corresponding &lt;attribute&gt; XML element in the schema.
-The &lt;attribute&gt; element may be in the &lt;sectionSchema&gt; element directly (if the attribute is in the section scope); or in the element (if the attribute is in a sub-element within the section); or in the &lt;collection&gt; element (if the attribute is in a collection within the section).
+Every attribute is defined in a corresponding `<attribute>` XML element in the schema.
+The `<attribute>` element may be in the &lt;sectionSchema&gt; element directly (if the attribute is in the section scope); or in the element (if the attribute is in a sub-element within the section); or in the &lt;collection&gt; element (if the attribute is in a collection within the section).

 An attribute schema must specify a name and a runtime type for the attribute.
 It may mark the attribute as required.
 It may mark the attribute as the unique key (if inside a collection), or as part of a collection key (together with other attributes).
 It may specify a default value for the attribute.
 It may mark the attribute for automatic encryption on-disk.
 It may specify if the word "Infinite" is allowed as a value for the attribute (only for numeric types such as int and in64, and for timeSpan).
 It may specify the timespan format (seconds, minutes or formatted string) for timespan attributes.
 It may specify validation rules for the attributes (see Attribute Validation section below in this document).